EdwardZehuaZhang/Tiktok-Instagram-Youtube-Snapchat-X-Linkedin-Video-Uploader/README.md

-# Tiktok Instagram Youtube Snapchat Video Uploader
+# Tiktok Instagram Youtube Snapchat X Video Uploader

-This project automates the process of uploading videos to Instagram, TikTok, YouTube, and Snapchat using Python and Selenium.
+This project automates the process of uploading videos to Instagram, TikTok, YouTube, Snapchat and X using Python and Selenium.

 ## Prerequisites